sparky23172/Automation/Skynet/reconGo/readme.md

 | wafw00f         | Nothing special outside of installed                                                                                  | Just needs to be in path    |
 | wayback         | Needs to be downloaded, put in ~/tools/waybackurls/                                                                   | Download and put in ~/tools |
 | whatweb         | Nothing special outside of installed                                                                                  | Just needs to be in path    |

+reconGo is the compiled program for Debian if you do not want to compile it yourself.